Nurturing leads in HubSpot (in 2020): The ultimate guide

 Create social posts

-Social posts are great for connected to new, and reconnecting with current customers.
+Social posts are great for connected to new and reconnecting with current customers.
 It’s also a great way to lose a lot of time if you don’t have a proper social media strategy put into place.
 We’d highly recommend doing the training within HubSpot’s academy to get yourself started.

 Social media is a great way to have users understand your brand, get them in touch with your company, and draw awareness into your brand identity.

-According to a poll taken by Sprout Social, 48% of online consumers say that they want to see responsiveness from companies on social media channels and if they are responsive they ‘re more likely to buy.
+According to a poll taken by Sprout Social, 48% of online consumers say that they want to see responsiveness from companies on social media channels and if they are responsive they‘re more likely to buy.

 37% of those respondents also said that they’re more likely to buy if the brand appears to be humorous.

-If being humorous can resonate with your brand, the answer is absolutely.
+If being humorous can resonate with your brand, the answer is absolute.
 You don’t want to make decisions in your strategy that take away from who your company is, and the customers you’d like to attract.

 For example, Old Spice is able to create humor and match with its audience, even though the products they produce are otherwise pretty common, and could easily be boring.

-At one time, Old Spice tweeted Taco Bell that their lack of use of real fire within their fire sauce was false advertisement.
+At one time, Old Spice tweeted Taco Bell that their lack of use of real fire within their fire sauce was a false advertisement.
 The two brands continued to go back and forth on the topic, and the user base for the two resonated with a lot of social shares.

 Once you have your social media strategy built, you can almost automate the whole thing in HubSpot.
 Here’s how: